The Pakrasi Lab studies how cyanobacteria use solar energy to drive the chemistry of life.

 We are part of the Department of Biology at Washington University in St. Louis.

-Two open positions are available this fall for graduate students admitted to Washington University.
-Send an email to [email protected] for more information.
+Two open positions are available for graduate students admitted to DBBS at Washington University.
+Additionally, a postdoctoral position is open in the lab.
+Send an email to Pakrasi@wustl.edu for more information.